 - Passion for mission: Passion for the mission of the Greenway Trust and its values of being trusted, inclusive, collaborative, positive, pragmatic, and impactful.

-- Organization and initiative: Strong organizational skills and personal initiative, with excellent ability to prioritize and deliver on multiple priorities, and to set and meet deliverables.
+- Organization and initiative: Strong organizational skills and personal initiative, with demonstrated ability to prioritize and deliver on multiple tasks, and to set and meet deadlines.

-- Leadership and Teamwork: Experience as a leader and team player and ability to work with a wide range of individuals and organizations in a variety of settings.
+- Leadership and Teamwork: Experience as both a leader and a team member, and ability to work with a wide range of individuals and organizations in a variety of settings.

-- Technology: Excellent computer skills, including demonstrated experience with Microsoft Office, website management (WordPress preferred), and Adobe Creative Suite.
+- Technology: Proficiency with Microsoft Office, website management (WordPress preferred), and social media platforms.

-- Bachelor’s degree or equivalent work experience in communications or related field.
+- Bachelor’s degree or equivalent work experience in communications, marketing, public relations, journalism, public policy, or related field.